Term Life Insurance.

 If you have dependents who would struggle financially if you were to die, life insurance is a must.
-Choosing between term insurance and other forms of life insurance, such as whole life insurance, is a matter of personal circumstance.
-You should consider it if you are only looking to protect your family for a specified period of time.
+Choosing between term life insurance and other forms of life insurance, such as whole life insurance, is a matter of personal circumstance.
+You should consider term life insurance if you are only looking to protect your family for a specified period of time.

 Life insurance is a type of insurance policy that pays out a lump sum of money to your family & dependents in the event of your death.